 My experience includes work at large firms such as Deloitte, IBM, and BMC as well as entrepreneurial organizations such as VTEL and QuickArrow.
 My last role was vice president of marketing at Corepoint Health for over 10 years, helping grow the company from a few customers to close to 500.
+I am now pursuing my doctorate in interdisciplinary leadership at Creighton University.
 Learn more about my professional journey on my LinkedIn profile.

 The ideals that inspire me.